bookofproofs/bookofproofs.github.io/_sources/history/19th-century/teixeira.md

 **Gomes Teixeira**  was a Portuguese mathematician and historian of mathematics.

 ### Mathematical Profile (Excerpt):
-* Gomes had two brothers, Pedro who became a military engineer, and Sebastiao who became a trader in Sao Cosmado.
 * Gomes was baptised on 6 February in the church of his home town.
 * His godparents were his cousin Dr Francisco Gomes de Carvalho and Maria Jose Teixeira.
 * Gomes began his education in his home town of São Cosmado, which is about 80 km east of Porto.